notgmt1337/CSPath/docs/tutorial/index.rst

 Let :math:`G` be an edge-weighted graph and let :math:`S, E` be two nodes in :math:`G`.
 We need to find the path :math:`P` from :math:`S` to :math:`E` such that the weight-sum of the edges in :math:`P` is minimal.
 For small enough graphs, this isn't that much of a chore.
 However, it is virtually impossible to do this by hand for a graph corresponding to a city like London or New York.
 Thus, the solution is to develop algorithms that solve such problems and implement them for use within computer programs.

+Going back to the example above, you remember that there is a very handy app installed on your smartphone called `Google-Maps`_.
+You press on the 'Directions' button and input your hotel's address and 'Eiffel Tower, Paris, France' as your destination.
+And voilà, you have found the shortest-path

 Installing CSPath
 ----------------------